nexssp/cli/README.md

 We are working now on the Graphical User Interface and many improvements so package can be use not only by programmers.
 We are working hard to get it ready in ~~November 2019~~ -> **Q1 or Q2 2020**.

-### TODO List
+### TODO List (New Features)

 - **MacOS** finish implementation (packages, configurations for all languages) **Work in progress**,
 - **Linux** finish implementation (packages, configurations for all languages) **Work in progress**,
 - More packages related to the current needs of the users,
 - More tutorials and practical examples,
+- Sequences/Applications with voice control,
+- Global packages versioning, updates,
+- Setup builders (Done on C++, C, Python) to make binaries (much faster ! even 1000x) + Compile Nexss PROGRAMMER packages to binary,
 - Write Automatic Tests.

 ## Donate [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RP72WY9S6CM4L&source=url)

-It is a great pleasure to work on the tools for everyone however it is huge amount of work and the donations are always part of motivation which helps to move forward.
-There is still a lot of work to implement this on the **Linux** and **MacOS**.
+It is a great pleasure to work on the tools for everyone however it is a huge amount of work and the donations are always part of motivation which helps to move forward.
+There is still a lot of work to implement **Nexss PROGRAMMER** on the **Linux** and **MacOS**.

 Please consider donating to the Nexss Paypal Account